RyannosaurusRex/ryanhayes.net/src/content/2014-09-01-redirect-www-non-www-using-web-config.md

   </p>

   <p>
-    Here&#8217;s what you need to add to your Web.config:
+    Here's what you need to add to your Web.config:
   </p>

   <pre><code>&lt;rewrite&gt;